Framework OND

 Can a company engage only one stage?

 Yes.
-Some teams start with discovery, others with build execution, and others with capacity support only.
-What matters is defining the decision or output expected from that stage.
+Some teams start by understanding and defining the problem, others start with construction, and others only need temporary capacity.
+What matters is agreeing on the decision or delivery expected from that stage.

-Depending on the case, this usually includes a business objective, scoped backlog, flows, technical decisions, partial releases, validations, and a clear next-step path.
+Depending on the case, this usually includes a clear objective, a prioritized work list, flows, technical decisions, partial deliveries, validations, and a recommendation on how to continue.

 Does this replace Scrum or Kanban?